Skip to main content

 }

-In this example, the unit block is defined to assume the role-to-assume-for-plans role in the AWS account with ID an-aws-account-id when running Terragrunt plan commands by Pipelines.
+In this example, the unit block is configured to assume the role-to-assume-for-plans role in the AWS account identified by an-aws-account-id when Pipelines executes Terragrunt plan commands.

 Full Reference for Filter Blocks

-Filter blocks are components used by environment blocks to determine where certain configurations are applicable.
+Filter blocks are a configuration component used by environment blocks to specify the conditions under which particular configurations apply.

 e.g.